Primary

 Keep your chest pressed firmly into the pad throughout the set.
 Row the handles to your sides, not your chest.
 The fixed path means you cannot cheat—let the machine enforce strict form.

-Want Lever Row in your program?
+See where Lever Row fits in your weekly plan

 Sit at lever row machine.